lostmyself8/Mekanism-Extras/README.md

 ### **All textures of Cosmic and Infinite are flickering, please do not use them if you are sensitive to glare.** ###

+## A KNOWN BUG:

+**Note: It is known that energy and chemical pipes will not save the contents of the pipes after exiting the game.
+Please export the contents of the pipes before exiting the game.**

+**Fluid pipes and their code are almost the same.
+I don't know why fluid pipes can store things inside pipes while they can't (annoy), but the original mod also has this bug(happy).**

 ## More Bin:

 ![Bin](pic\Bin.jpg)